piatkowski/wckalkulator/readme.md

 ## Compatibility

 * multisite mode is supported
 * product shortcodes
 * translation
 * virtual and variable products are supported
 * product regular and sale prices are supported
-*	product tags
+* product tags and attributes

 ## More Features

 *    define unlimited fieldsets with unlimited fields
 *    fields are displayed in product page, cart and order details,
 *    **expression builder**
 *    define single-line expression to calculate the price